 CAP works with other mental health associations to protect the public’s right to access a full spectrum of mental health practitioners.
 Our lobbyists, legislative committee, and board members monitor relevant legislative and regulatory initiatives, supports free choice in Colorado, and lobbies at the state capital.

 During the most recent Sunset Review, DORA recommended that the “unlicensed psychotherapist” providers term in the statute be changed to “registered psychotherapist”.
 This recommendation was then included in the bill which was introduced in January of 2011.
 CAP Board, Legislative Committee Chair, CAP lobbyist and its members worked diligently to keep legislators informed which allowed the Sunset Review Bill to be passed into law in the Spring of 2011.
-We are especially grateful to Suzi Vannuci, Greg McHugh, Dr. Betty Cannon, and Dr. Reo Leslie for their tireless efforts on CAP’s behalf to make it possible for the public to have access to registered psychotherapists.
+We are especially grateful to Suzi Vannuci, Greg McHugh, Dr. Betty Cannon, and Dr. Reo Leslie for their tireless efforts on CAP’s behalf to make it possible for the public to have access to Unlicensed Psychotherapists.

-We are grateful that efforts have maintained access to psychotherapy by continuing the right of Registered Psychotherapists to practice psychotherapy.
-Those working in the field today as Registered Psychotherapists in Colorado have contributed in major ways to the mental health field.
+We are grateful that efforts have maintained access to psychotherapy by continuing the right of Unlicensed Psychotherapists to practice psychotherapy.
+Those working in the field today as Unlicensed Psychotherapists in Colorado have contributed in major ways to the mental health field.
 A major example is Applied Existential Psychotherapy which was developed in Colorado and is now studied and practiced worldwide.
 Maintaining the public’s right to choose the psychotherapist and modality that works for them has kept Colorado at the forefront of developments in the mental health field.

-By registering those practicing psychotherapy, the public is protected because Registered Psychotherapists are regulated by a grievance board.
-Also, Registered Psychotherapists are required to disclose their training and education to their clients.
+By registering those practicing psychotherapy, the public is protected because Unlicensed Psychotherapists are regulated by a grievance board.
+Also, Unlicensed Psychotherapists are required to disclose their training and education to their clients.
 CAP supports this by posting member profiles which include the education, training and other professional development activities of CAP members.
 CAP is grateful for the opportunity to support legislators committed to improving access to and monitoring of mental health professionals offering psychotherapy services to the citizens of Colorado.